Klubenn/Qlearn/README.md

 ```

 ## Training
-To train the snake using the Q-learning algorithm using the standard settings, run the following command:
+To train the snake using the standard settings, run the following command:
 ```sh
 python3 main.py --sessions 1000 --save training
 ```